All about Wild Boar Fell

 I took the short walk over to The Stone Men, set up my camera and sat down to eat breakfast.
 It wasn’t too long before the sun joined me.

-The clouds rolling off the far side of the Eden Valley were pretty impressive.
+The clouds rolling off the ridge on the far side of the Eden Valley were pretty impressive.

 Sadly one effect of the mist on the hills was the Yorkshire Three Peaks were hidden from view.